-Where do I have a scholarship sent to?
+Where do I have an external scholarship sent to?

 Regarding the scholarship(s) you have been awarded, please contact each scholarship organization and have them mail their check(s) to the VSU Office of Financial Aid, Valdosta State University, 1500 Patterson Street, Valdosta, GA 31698, ATTN: Donnell Davis / Scholarships.

 If the organization is unable to submit their check(s) at this time, we will give you credit for the scholarship if the organization will provide a letter on company letterhead, addressed to Valdosta State University, indicating that the check will be sent in the near future.
 The letter should include the student's name, student number and the amount of the scholarship.
 If the check is not received by midterm of each semester, the student will be responsible for any fees due on their student account.